Good Time (Owl City and Carly Rae Jepsen song)

 "Good Time" is a song by American electronica project Owl City and Canadian singer Carly Rae Jepsen.
-It was released as the lead single from Owl City's album The Midsummer Station and was used as the second single from Jepsen's second studio album, Kiss.
-"Good Time" was written by Matt Thiessen, Brian Lee, and Adam Young of Owl City.
-The song received generally positive reviews from music critics, with critics describing it as a "summer anthem".
+It was released on June 26, 2012, as the lead single from Owl City's fourth studio album The Midsummer Station (2012), through Republic Records.
+It was also used as the second single from Jepsen's second studio album, Kiss (2012), released through Schoolboy Records, 604 Records, and Interscope Records.
+"Good Time" was written by Matt Thiessen, Brian Lee, and Adam Young of Owl City, while production was handled by Young himself.
+The song was recorded from 2011 to 2012, at Sky Harbor Studios and The Terrarium, both based in Minnesota, and Signalpath Studios, based in Almonte, Ontario.